venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/hrpwm_phase_shift_sfo.md

 # External Connections
 - EPWM0_A, EPWM1_A pin can be connected to an oscilloscope to view the waveform.

-## AM263X-CC or AM263PX-CC
+## AM263X-CC or AM263PX-CC or AM261X-SOM
-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM263x-CC, AM263Px-CC or AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Connect HSEC 49 for epwm0_A
 - Connect HSEC 53 for epwm1_A